LorenaDerezanin/pipeline_test/README.md

 ### Step 5: Run pipeline

-`snakemake --use-conda --cores 4 --verbose`
+`snakemake --use-conda --cores 4 --verbose`<br/>

+Number of suggested `--cores` when running pipeline locally, should be increased if running on a cluster.

 ## Troubleshooting